3012.8 Reloadable Debit Card Account Procedure

 2. Custodian obtains the necessary departmental approvals for the Custodian Fund Accounting Form.

-7. Dean/Director’s office sends the original documents via inter-d mail or e-mail to the Cash Management Office (cstdnfnd@bussvc.wisc.edu).
+6. Dean/Director’s office sends the original documents via inter-d mail or email to the Cash Management Office (cstdnfnd@bussvc.wisc.edu).

 IV.
 Definitions